pthami/pthami.github.io/_pages/about.md

 title: ""
 ---

-## About
+## ABOUT
 Applied economist with a PhD, working on data-driven decision problems using causal inference, experiments, and predictive modeling.
 Strong background in Python, statistical modeling, and computational methods, with experience across research, consulting, and applied projects.

 ## Methods & Tools
-Causal inference · Experimental design · Mechanism design · Simulation · Python · Statistical modeling
+Methods — Causal inference · Experimental design · Mechanism design · Simulation
+Tools — Python · Statistical modeling